One week in Belize: the perfect itinerary

 Currency and exchange rates in Belize

-Belize was once an English colony and only gained independence in 1981!
-Today, it remains part of the British Commonwealth, and you’ll still find Queen Elizabeth on its banknotes.
-However, the currency is called the Belizean dollar, or simply the Belize dollar.
+Belize used to be a British colony and only gained independence in 1981.
+Today, it remains part of the British Commonwealth, and Queen Elizabeth still appears on Belizean banknotes.
+However, the local currency is the Belizean dollar, often shortened to Belize dollar.

-U.S. dollar bills are widely accepted, and it’s common to pay in one currency and receive change in the other — or a mix of both.
+U.S. dollars are accepted almost everywhere, and it’s very common to pay in one currency and receive change in the other, or even a mix of both.

-During our one-week Belize itinerary, we didn’t need to exchange currency at all; we used the U.S. cash we had and relied on our multi-currency credit/debit card.
-By the end of the trip, we’d used up all our Belize dollars without a bill to spare — not even one to save as a souvenir!
+During our one-week Belize itinerary, we didn’t exchange money at all.
+We used the U.S. cash we already had and relied on our multi-currency debit card for the rest.
+By the end of the trip, we had used all our Belize dollars without a single bill left over, not even one to bring home as a souvenir.

 .